 Single Select Button

-The data table can also accomodate buttons in rows, and has a special case in the “Single Select” button.
+The data table can also accommodate buttons in rows, and has a special case in the “Single Select” button.
 This button functions not unlike a typical radio button control, but is used instead of the radio button when the task flow or experience in the Admin application are better served with the more implicit action of selecting a single choice from a data table.
-This provides greater visibility and imediate confirmation of the action to the user.
+This provides greater visibility and immediate confirmation of the action to the user.
 The use of this should be carefully considered in the context of the experience to determine if it provides greater understanding to the user than radio buttons.

 Single item and multiple item edits are explained below.

-Note: Not all data-tables will allow for inline editing.
+Not all data-tables will allow for inline editing.

 Single Item Select and Edit Interactions

 - Inline editing can be instantiated by single clicking on the field to be edited.
 Once inline editing is instantiated, all appropriate fields within a row will be editable.